mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 <!-- #### Tactical use of in-session support time

 Parent Mark made a comment showing that he was aware of the particular value of the in-class sessions to overcome some kinds of blockages. -->

-#### Accessing online, professional/community documentation

-Toby and Dan - Accessing documentation Phaser

-The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

-Te takes a lead on looking for help on added a new GDP following enemies.
-He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

-Discussion.
-There are pros and cons stepping outside that garden.
-Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
-NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.

 <!-- #### Tactics in accessing help from peers and facilitators